conversence/idealoom/doc/tech_stack.rst

 We have chosen Pyramid_ as the main Web application server.
 It is both quite complete, more so than some micro-frameworks; and quite configurable, less opinonated than some other frameworks.
-Notably, it allows either a classical, route-based URL configuration and a data-driven "traversal API"; Assembl uses both in  `hybrid app`_ mode.
+Notably, it allows either a classical, route-based URL configuration and a data-driven "traversal API"; IdeaLoom uses both in  `hybrid app`_ mode.

 In particular, application web pages are defined along classical URL routes;